-As a courtesy for the next class, each class must clean up the outside area before going back inside.
-Provocations and experiences should be returned and reset.
+As a courtesy, each class must clean up the outside area before going back inside.
+Provocations and experiences should be reset if another class will use the playground after you.
 Children should participate in the clean up just as they are responsible for cleaning up in the classroom.
-The last class (or teachers) using the play yard for the day should put everything away in the shed and lock the shed, and close and lock the sandbox.
+The last class (or teachers) using the play yard for the day should put everything away in the sheds and lock the sheds.
+The gate should remain closed and latched.